fack2/University-Autocomplete/README.md

 # University-Autocomplete

-Website for search with Autocomplete for Universty name.
+Website for search with Autocomplete for University name.

 [Uni Autocomplete](https://university-autocomplete.herokuapp.com/)